gorillalogic/ns-sensor-esp/README.md

-# ns-sensor-esp
+# Noise Sensor

-Noise Sensor project using arduino framework for esp8266 &amp; esp32
+Contains all the software changes related to the ESP8266 Feather HUZZAH.